Strider-CD/strider/docs/guides/notifications/github.md

 That’s it.
 Strider automatically reports the build status for pull requests to GitHub.

-## What Comes Next
-This guide walks you through the configuration process of how to report build statuses for commits in pull requests back to GitHub.

-Within the next post we’ll show you how to use Strider’s web hooks to send POST requests on each test run.

-Let us know if you run into trouble.
-Use the comments below or reach us [@futurestud_io](https://twitter.com/futurestud_io)

 ---

 #### Additional Ressources

 - [How to Connect With GitHub and Run Tests Automatically](https://futurestud.io/blog/strider-how-to-connect-with-github-and-run-tests-automatically/)
 - [Strider-GitHub-Status-Plugin](https://github.com/Strider-CD/strider-github-status)
 - [GitHub Status API](https://developer.github.com/v3/repos/statuses/)